matrix-org/matrix-spec-proposals/proposals/3125-instance-limits.md

 ## Potential issues

+### Migration concerns

+The servers may have to be restarted after implementing this the first time, in order to track those limits correctly.

+### Misconfiguration mishap

 Misconfiguring those limits might make the server instance unable to serve the user base that instance targets.